-Use of Texting Messaging Services
+Use of Text Messaging Services

 |Information Security and Technology|

-|First draft 6/29/2021|
+|First draft 7/1/2021|

 |Text, Mobile Phone, SMS, Short Code, Long Code|

+New communication tools, such as SMS/text messages, have emerged as being an effective communication channel if integrated properly into an organization’s overall communication strategy and adhere to state, federal, and vendor regulations pertaining SMS/text messages.
 Using SMS/text messages as a communication channel provides another means to elevate and “bring attention to” specific time-sensitive information, such as upcoming deadlines and/or other information that might otherwise get lost in traditional channels.
 Additionally, integrating SMS/text messages provides the organization an opportunity to reimagine traditional communication channels, such as email, honing and enhancing messaging that necessitates detailed information that might not necessarily require immediate action.

 This policy will respect and maintain individuals’ rights and privacy, while maximizing efficiency and effectiveness in communicating messages that align with SUNY Empire’s overall mission to prospects and students.

-AUTHPERS: SUNY Empire Employee who has access to the short code or has an assigned long code & has access to the designated CRM application(s).
+- AUTHPERS: SUNY Empire employee who has access to the short code or has an assigned long code & has access to the designated CRM application(s).

-NON-AUTHPERS: SUNY Empire Employee who does not have access to the short code and does not have an assigned long code
+- NON-AUTHPERS: SUNY Empire employee who does not have access to the short code and does not have an assigned long code.

-Individual: prospect, applicant, student, alumni
+- Individual: prospect, applicant, student

-Cellular Telecommunications Industry Association (CTIA): represents the U.S. wireless communications industry and companies throughout the mobile ecosystem.
+- Cellular Telecommunications Industry Association (CTIA): represents the U.S. wireless communications industry and companies throughout the mobile ecosystem.

-TCPA: Telephone Consumer Protection Act 47 U.S.C. § 227
+- TCPA: Telephone Consumer Protection Act 47 U.S.C. § 227

-FCC: Federal Communication Commission rules 47 C.F.R. § 64.1200
+- FCC: Federal Communication Commission rules 47 C.F.R. § 64.1200

-Service providers: wireless communication companies
+- Service providers: wireless communication companies

-Master SMS/text message Contact Calendar: Electronic Calendar Documenting the Launch of Bulk Text Messages Coming from Short Codes
+- Master SMS/text message Contact Calendar: Electronic Calendar Documenting the Launch of Bulk Text Messages Coming from Short Codes

-Contact Center Compliance: informs Master SMS/text message contact calendar as to blackout dates for SMS/text messages.
+- Contact Center Compliance: informs Master SMS/text message contact calendar as to blackout dates for SMS/text messages.

-Single Message: one-time short code program message
+- Single Message: one-time short code program message

-Reoccurring message: more than 1 short code program message
+- Reoccurring message: more than 1 short code program message

-Short code program: program to which an individual opt-in to.
+- Short code program: program to which an individual opt-in to.
 SUNY Empire will have 2 short code programs, one for OAA and one for OEM.

-Long code/text messages (10DLC): A Standard phone number used to send and receive messages.
+- Long code/text messages (10DLC): A Standard phone number used to send and receive messages.
 Phone numbers are typically called “long codes” (10-digit numbers in many countries) when comparing them with SMS short codes (5-6-digit numbers).
 Messages are sent at 10 messages per second (MPS).
 Long codes will be associated with specific SUNY Empire employees (AUTHPERS).
 Long codes are considered as messages sent from person-to-person (P2P).

-The college’s SMS/text message method of contact, by default is “opt-out” until an individual specifically consents to “opt-in” to a SMS/text message program.
+The institution’s SMS/text message method of contact, by default is “opt-out” until an individual specifically consents to “opt-in” to a SMS/text message program.
 SUNY Empire will provide a clear process for individuals to “opt-in” and “opt-out” of SMS/text messages, as well as requirements for employees to follow that will align with state, federal, and vendor regulations and SUNY Empire policies (Appendix A).
 Employees must follow these requirements.

 No unsolicited SMS/text message will be sent without prior expressed consent from the individual, nor will the individual receive SMS/text messages after an individual has requested to “opt-out.”
 Via the approved CRM applications, a confirmation for “opt-in” is required to be sent for consent and an acknowledgement for “opt-out” is required to acknowledge “opt-out” an hour after receipt.

 Enrolling a member in multiple short code programs based on a single “opt-in” is prohibited.
-Therefore, individuals must separately “opt-in” and “opt-out” to texts coming from the three CRM’s separately.
+Therefore, individuals must separately “opt-in” and “opt-out” to texts coming from the three CRMs separately.

-Requests for “opt-in/opt-out”, for any of the CRMs, are required to be processed daily, every hour via the appropriate approved CRM application communication plans.
+Requests for “opt-in/opt-out” for any of the CRMs are required to be processed daily, every hour via the appropriate approved CRM application communication plans.

 Employees who receive an email, phone call or a request physically at one of our locations to “opt-in” or “opt-out” must follow the process described in Appendix A.

-functionality, features, or content.
+No component of SMS/text messages may be deceptive about the underlying program’s functionality, features, or content.
 All disclosures present in pre-purchase calls-to-action, advertisements, terms and conditions, and messages must remain clear and consistent throughout the individual’s experience.
-Calls-to-action must be clear and accurate; consent must not be obtained through deceptive means.
+Calls to action must be clear and accurate; consent must not be obtained through deceptive means.

 A list of approved uses cases is available on Appendix B. Any modification to any use case(s) or any additional use case(s) are required to be submitted for approval by the appropriate department leader and CTIA.
 Any violation can result in our short code application being revoked.